2023-2024 Call for Proposals is Live - Apply Now!

 - The training opportunity must not exceed time allowed in program descriptions.

-- Participants must be registered with Miziwe Biik and have prior approval before commencing in training with sponsors.
+- Participants must be registered with Miziwe Biik and have prior approval before

-- Aboriginal community based organizations or individuals.
+- Aboriginal community-based organizations or individuals.

 - Canadian Aboriginal Persons; Status, Non-Status, Inuit and Métis.

 - Unemployed or facing employment disadvantages.

 The Miziwe Biik Board of Directors utilizes the following guidelines in the general assessment of proposals:

 - Is the application complete with an (i) Objective, (ii) Training Plan, (iii) Budget, (iv) Identified Trainer(s) with proper Qualifications, (v) Job Descriptions,(vi) Organizational History and an (vii) Identified Evaluation Process?

 - Is a new trainee being considered for the position?